mjd95/site/content/paper-summaries/the-google-file-system.md

 ---
-title: "Tuesday Paper: The Google File System"
+title: "The Google File System"
 date: 2020-06-02T09:53:35+01:00
 ---

-## Introduction

 This is my first look at one of the classic Google papers, [The Google File System](https://static.googleusercontent.com/media/research.google.com/en//archive/gfs-sosp2003.pdf).
 The lead author is Sanjay Ghemawat, one of the subjects of a [delightful New Yorker article](https://www.newyorker.com/magazine/2018/12/10/the-friendship-that-made-google-huge).